Cushman & Wakefield (CWK)

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Cushman & Wakefield’s ROIC averaged 1.9 percentage point decreases each year.
+On average, Cushman & Wakefield’s ROIC decreased by 1.8 percentage points annually each year over the last few years.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 10. Balance Sheet Assessment

-11. Key Takeaways from Cushman & Wakefield’s Q3 Results
+11. Key Takeaways from Cushman & Wakefield’s Q4 Results

 We enjoyed seeing Cushman & Wakefield beat analysts’ revenue expectations this quarter.
-We were also glad its EPS outperformed Wall Street’s estimates.
-Overall, we think this was a decent quarter with some key metrics above expectations.
-The stock traded up 1.5% to $16.80 immediately following the results.
+Overall, this print had some key positives.
+The stock remained flat at $13.56 immediately after reporting.

 12. Is Now The Time To Buy Cushman & Wakefield?

-Cushman & Wakefield doesn’t pass our quality test.
-To kick things off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+Cushman & Wakefield falls short of our quality standards.
 On top of that, Cushman & Wakefield’s weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders, and its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-Cushman & Wakefield’s P/E ratio based on the next 12 months is 11.9x.
-This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
+Cushman & Wakefield’s P/E ratio based on the next 12 months is 9.4x.
+While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
 There are better stocks to buy right now.